Adenosine triphosphate: ATP production during photosynthesis

 In plants, ATP is synthesized in the thylakoid membrane of the chloroplast.
 The process is called photophosphorylation.
 The "machinery" is similar to that in mitochondria except that light energy is used to pump protons across a membrane to produce a proton-motive force.
 ATP synthase then ensues exactly as in oxidative phosphorylation.
 Some of the ATP produced in the chloroplasts is consumed in the Calvin cycle, which produces triose sugars.

 ATP recycling

 The total quantity of ATP in the human body is about 0.1 mol/L. The majority of ATP is recycled from ADP by the aforementioned processes.
 Thus, at any given time, the total amount of ATP + ADP remains fairly constant.

 The energy used by human cells in an adult requires the hydrolysis of 100 to 150 mol/L of ATP daily, which means a human will typically use their body weight worth of ATP over the course of the day.
 Each equivalent of ATP is recycled 1000–1500 times during a single day (150 / 0.1 = 1500), at approximately 9×1020 molecules/s.

 Biochemical functions

+Cellular energy production

+The conversion of ATP to ADP is the principal mechanism for energy supply in biological processes.
+Energy is produced in cells when the terminal phosphate group in an ATP molecule is removed from the chain to produce adenosine diphosphate (ADP) when water hydrolyzes ATP: